EDI Integration & Why It’s Important to Your Business

 How EDI Integration Works

-While the technology itself has been around for decades, many companies now are seeking solutions for EDI modernization initiatives, which can extend B2B integration and automation capabilities beyond a traditional EDI message to support emerging business requirements.
+While the technology itself has been around for decades, many companies now are seeking solutions for EDI modernization initiatives, which can extend EDI data integration and automation capabilities beyond a traditional EDI message to support emerging business requirements.
 It is critical for enterprises to have a single, integrated EDI approach that can deliver automated workflows, increase visibility into operations, and improve customer service, regardless of the industry.